Historic Range: $19.50-$39.00

 Patagonia's Capilene Cool Trail Shirt is a great T-shirt for backpacking, hiking, and running in warmer seasons, and even in shoulder seasons for folks with a high metabolism.
 It is very comfortable, dries quickly, and doesn’t stink after a few days.
 In addition, this Patagonia Capilene fabric shirt is Fair Trade Certified and meets Bluesign sustainability criteria, and is now on the top of my T-shirt pile for hiking and other activities.
 The lightweight construction may wear faster than heavier t-shirts, and the trim fit means take care with the sizing.

-- Comfortable—feels more like cotton than polyester
+- Comfortable—feels more like cotton

-- Dries quicker than my polyester and Merino wool
+- Dries quicker than my other T's

-- Seams are comfortable and positioned well
+- Seams are comfortable

 - No odor noticeable after “stink test”